XAWalter/the_eight_puzzle_ai/README.md

 whether it matches that of the goal state.
 For every tile that does not match the goal state,

 the heuristics is incremented.
-Each node then ﬁnds the sum, denoted by f(n), of the cost
+Each node then finds the sum, denoted by f(n), of the cost

 to arrive to the node, denoted by g(n), with the heuristic, denoted by h(n).
 When deciding